alifsemi/alif_ml-embedded-evaluation-kit/docs/quick_start.md

 To get started quickly, please follow these steps:

-1. First, verify that you have installed [the required prerequisites](sections/building.md#build-prerequisites).
+1. First, verify that you have installed all of [the required prerequisites](sections/building.md#build-prerequisites).

 2. Clone the *Ethos-U* evaluation kit repository: